Centre for Bioengineering

 Electrocardiogram (ECG) and Oxygen Saturation level (SpO2) physiological signals.

-SEMS has a customised facility for undertaking electronics work with specific expertise in the medical field.
+A customised facility for undertaking electronics work with specific expertise in the medical field.
 The wide range of medical equipment includes ECG monitors, ultrasound probes and pulse oximeters.
 The laboratory also contains a wide range of electronics components and prototyping boards, as well as microprocessor software, to make your own circuitry.
 The facility is used for a range of taught laboratories that focus on circuit design, and is also available for MSc projects.

 Contact: Ms Jun Ma